CIMAM 2017 Annual Conference

 On the last day of the conference, we turn our attention to envision how collections can be activated to manifest their potential for civil society: how can collections and collection strategies of museums be representative of the constituencies they are intended to serve?
 How are a museum’s civil responsibilities reflected in its collection, and are there national, regional or international implications?

-The CIMAM 2017 Annual Conference is organised by CIMAM and the National Gallery Singapore.
+The CIMAM 2017 Annual Conference is co-organized and hosted by the National Gallery Singapore.